Fiserv/firstvision-apac/docs/APIs/Account-Management/Update-Waive-Fee.md

 # Update Waive Fee

-The Account Fee Waive Flags Update Service is used to update flag for Waive Intrest, User Fee 1/2/3/4/5/6, Waive tax calculation, Waive letter fee, Service fee, Cash advance fee etc.
+The account fee waive flags update service is used to update flag for waive intrest, user Fee 1/2/3/4/5/6, waive tax calculation, waive letter fee, service fee, cash advance fee etc.

+Fields that are not provided in the request object will be initialised to their default values.
+All numeric fields are initialised to zero and alphanumeric fields initialised to spaces.

 ## Endpoint